rednaga/APKiD/README.rst

 ==========

-The *yara-python* clone and compile steps here are temporarily necessary because we must point directly to our modified version of a *yara* branch which includes our DEX Yara module.
-This step is nessecary until (if?) the original maintainers of *yara* merge our module into the master branch.
+The *yara-python* clone and compile steps here are temporarily necessary because we must point directly to our modified version of a *Yara* branch which includes our DEX Yara module.
+This step is nessecary until (if?) the original maintainers of *Yara* merge our module into the master branch.
 When this happens, we will undate the instructions here.
 After the *yara-python* fork is compiled, you can use ``pip`` to the most currently published ``APKiD`` package.